lescx/lescx/README.md

 ## Contact Me

-You can find my personal website at [les.cx](https://les.cx).
+You can find my personal website at [les.cx](https://les.cx)

-I phased out the usage of Email + PGP for public communication.
+I have stopped using email + PGP for secure, public communication.
+PGP makes it easy to make mistakes, so I prefer a simpler chat-like approach for initial contact.

 You can find me on Matrix at @les.cx:matrix.org

+If you need more confidentiality, write to me using a burner account and send me your PGP/age public key if you wish.